-This is already a long post, but it won’t be complete without comparing the difference between v1 and v2 models.
+This is already a long post, but it won’t be complete without comparing the differences between the v1.5 and v2 models.

-- OpenClip is up five times larger.
+- OpenClip is up to five times larger.
 A larger text encoder model improves image quality.

 - Although Open AI’s CLIP models are open-source, the models were trained with proprietary data.
 Switching to the OpenClip model gives researchers more transparency in studying and optimizing the model.
 It is better for long-term development.